-- Tell the owners what property standards apply, including lead-based paint hazard elimination requirements and the National Standards for the Physical Inspection of Real Estate [NSPIRE]. - Provide owners copies of all applicable codes and standards [references in Chapter 3]. - Notify owners of any changes to the codes and standards during the affordability period. - Conduct periodic on-site inspections to ensure that properties continue to meet applicable standards [Chapter 2].
+- Tell the owners what property standards apply, including lead-based paint hazard elimination requirements and the Uniform Physical Conditions Standards [UPCS]. - Provide owners copies of all applicable codes and standards [references in Chapter 3]. - Notify owners of any changes to the codes and standards during the affordability period. - Conduct periodic on-site inspections to ensure that properties continue to meet applicable standards [Chapter 2].